-Ukrainian minister of internal affairs, Arsen Avakov, in his letter to his Polish counterpart, Bartłomiej Sienkiewicz, has appealed for an objective examination of the case of confiscation of 42, 4th grade bulletproof vests sent to Ukraine by the Open Dialog Foundation as humanitarian aid.
+Ukrainian minister of internal affairs, Arsen Avakov, in his letter to his Polish counterpart, Bartłomiej Sienkiewicz, has appealed for an objective examination of the case of confiscation of 42, 4th grade bulletproof vests sent to Ukraine by the Open Dialogue Foundation as humanitarian aid.

 In his official letter, Avakov informed the Polish minister Sienkiewicz of his detailed knowledge of the case.
 At the same time, he appealed for an objective adjudication of the case and leniency when it comes to any potential sentence.
 Avakov says that the Foundation’s sole intention was to support Ukrainian soldiers fighting against international terrorism.